Best 3D Printers Under £500 UK 2026

 Is 3D printing expensive to run?

 Not at all.
-PLA filament costs around £15-25 per kilogram, and most prints use a relatively small amount of material.
-A typical small print might cost 15-50p in filament.
-Electricity usage is modest — roughly 5-15p per hour of printing.
-The biggest ongoing cost is your time learning and refining your skills, but that is part of the enjoyment.
+PLA filament costs around £15–25 per kilogram, and most prints use a small amount of material — a typical small print might cost 15–50p in filament.
+Electricity is modest too, roughly 5–15p per hour of printing.
+The biggest ongoing investment is your time learning and refining your skills, but that is part of the enjoyment.

 Can I make money with a 3D printer under £500?

-Absolutely.
 Many people run successful small businesses selling custom miniatures, replacement parts, personalised gifts, and prototype components using sub-£500 printers.
-3D printing pairs wonderfully with other tech hobbies too — check out our best robot vacuums roundup if you are looking for more ways technology can improve your daily life.
-The Elegoo Saturn 4 Ultra is particularly popular for small-batch miniature production, whilst FDM printers are brilliant for custom household items and personalised products.
+The Elegoo Saturn 4 Ultra is popular for small-batch miniature production, while FDM machines are brilliant for custom household items and personalised products.
+3D printing pairs well with other tech hobbies too — see our best robot vacuums roundup if you enjoy letting technology do the work around the home.

 Do I need any accessories beyond the printer itself?

-For FDM printing, you will need filament (usually included as a starter spool), and we recommend a set of flush cutters, a scraper, and some isopropyl alcohol for bed cleaning.
-For resin printing, you will additionally need a wash-and-cure station (around £50-80), nitrile gloves, and adequate ventilation.
+For FDM printing you will need filament (usually a starter spool is included), and we recommend flush cutters, a scraper, and some isopropyl alcohol for cleaning the bed.
+For resin printing you will additionally need a wash-and-cure station (around £50–80), nitrile gloves, and good ventilation.

-Most 3D printers accept G-code files generated by slicer software (such as Bambu Studio, Cura, or Creality Print).
-You can download ready-to-print STL files from sites like Printables, Thingiverse, and MyMiniFactory — many models are free.
-The slicer converts the STL into instructions your specific printer can follow.
+Most 3D printers accept G-code generated by slicer software such as Orca Slicer, Bambu Studio, Cura, or Creality Print.
+You download ready-to-print STL files from sites like Printables, Thingiverse, and MyMiniFactory — many models are free — and the slicer converts the STL into instructions your specific printer can follow.

 How noisy are 3D printers?